Is Eurovision 2020 cancelled? Coronavirus threat addressed by song contest organisers

-As the competitors start to release their Eurovision tracks, whether or not the competition will go ahead still is uncertain.
+As the competitors began to release their Eurovision tracks, the competition is now off the cards.

 Concerns over the coronavirus pandemic are mounting day by day, as the number of infected and subsequent mortality rates keep climbing.